-Dr. Arnetz commenced the Chair position at the College of Human Medicine, Michigan State University, in September 2015.
+Dr. Arnetz commenced the Chair position at the College of Human Medicine, Michigan State University, in September 2015 till 2021.
 Prior to that, he had spent a decade in the Department of Family Medicine at Wayne State University School of Medicine as professor and Vice Chair of the Department and Deputy Director of Wayne’s National institute of Environmental Health-funded P30 Center for Urban Responses to Environmental Stressors.

 Dr. Arnetz work focuses on transforming the delivery of primary care through close collaboration with leading healthcare systems, facilitating changes in the Department’s own family medicine practice, as well as leading numerous research projects focusing on the organization and delivery of healthcare as well as cutting-edge research on provider health and performance.
 Dr. Arnetz’ department is the academic hub for a state-wide family medicine residency network, stretching from Detroit to the Upper Peninsula of Michigan.
 Dr. Arnetz is committed to ensuring medical students as well as residents are well-positioned to be leaders in outpatient care of the future, not least by studying how to incorporate AI, deep learning and virtual delivery tools in person-centered primary care.
 Dr. Arnetz is also engaged in federally-funded research targeting substance use disorders, specifically opioid use disorder, as well as mechanism behind and effective means to counter stress-related disorders.